 Continuing Review (Study Renewal) and Project Closure

 All studies approved by the full board must be reviewed at least annually by the IRB.
-Investigators are also required to close these projects out with the IRB when the study ends.
-Exempt and expedited studies are not required to seek annual review and approval, although approval is required before modifications are made for all studies.
+Investigators are also required to close projects out with the IRB when the study ends.
+Exempt and Expedited studies are not required to seek annual review and approval, although approval is required before modifications are made for all studies.
+However, the IRB requests Administrative Check-ins for Exempt and Expedited studies.

 The purpose of continuing review for full board studies is to determine whether the risk/benefit ratio previously assessed has changed, to ensure that the measures taken to safeguard participants are adequate, that the approved protocol is being followed, and that the project reflects any changes that have been made in the regulations for human subjects research since the last approval.
-When a project ends, the form provides a final report of how the study progressed and whether or not any problems arose.
+When a project ends, the closure submission in Cayuse provides a final report of how the study progressed and whether any problems arose.

 Requesting Continuing Review or Project Closure